 Vitamin D Blood Test

-AgingSOS™ is a blood test that targets your aging and empowers you to make decisions that most benefit your health.
+The Vitamin D Blood Test by AgingSOS™ is a blood-based test that targets your aging and empowers you to make decisions that most benefit your health.

 The main role of vitamin D is to maintain healthy bones by helping calcium and phosphate absorption from the intestines.
 Not having enough vitamin D raises the risk of bone loss and fractures.
 Vitamin D is likely beneficial for other parts of the body as well.
 Studies have suggested an overall decrease in death, cancer, heart disease, blood pressure, respiratory illnesses, depression, chances of having a low-birthweight baby.